 Support for energy-saving lighting upgrades

 Looking to upgrade to energy-saving lighting or make other energy efficiency improvements?
 See our services to find out how we can help.
-This includes financing and implementation support for organisations seeking to invest in energy efficient equipment, for more details visit our Implementation & finance page.
+This includes financing and implementation support for organisations seeking to invest in energy efficient equipment.

 If your organisation is based in Wales or Northern Ireland, visit our regional pages to get details of our UK government-funded support.